Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 If patients have signs and symptoms of poor growth, the health care provider may:

-Treatment usually involves synthetic growth hormone over several years.
-The endocrinologist should provide information about how much growth is possible.
+Treatment usually involves taking a synthetic growth hormone over several years.
+It is given by injection.
+The endocrinologist can provide information about how much growth is possible.